The destructive effects of food addiction

 I know that you are because I am too.

 I started gaining weight in middle school.
-That’s when the depression hit, however, at that age how could I verbalize it?
+That’s when the depression hit.
+But at the time I didn’t know this.

-I loved rice, and my aunt would ensure that I had a mountain of it on my plate.
-Born into a Caribbean family, if you didn’t eat everything off of your plate, trouble awaited you.
+I loved rice and my aunt would ensure that I had a mountain of it on my plate.
+Born into a Caribbean family you were expected to clean your plate.

 Then at the age of 17, I gave birth to my son — gained more weight.
 Depressed?
 I ate.
 Bored?
 I ate.
 Anxious?
 I ate.
 Social gatherings, guess what I did?
 Eat!
 Oh, it’s a celebration?
 Let’s eat!